ppgorecki/SuperNet/README.md

  - `--hcrunstats`: print improvements stats after each HC run
  - `--hcrunstatsext`: print improvements stats after locating optimal networks after each HC run
  - `--hcrunstatsalways`: print stats after each HC run
- - `--noodtfiles`: do not save odt.log and odt.dat with optimal networks
+ - `--noodtfiles`: do not save odt.log/odt.tre and odt.dat with optimal networks
  - `--hcusenaive`: use only ODT naive algorithm in HCH (no BB)
  - `--hcstopinit=NUM`: stop when there is no new optimal network after HC with NUM initial networks
  - `--hcstopclimb=NUM`: stop in HC when there is no improvements after NUM steps
  - `--hcmaximprovements=NUM`: stop after NUM improvements in HC climb
- - `-O BASENAMEFILE, --outfiles`: base name of odt output files .log and .dat
+ - `-O BASENAMEFILE, --outfiles`: base name of odt output files .log/.tre and .dat
  - `-d DIRECTORY, --outdirectory`: directory to save output files, default is the current dir
   - `--odtlabelled`: odt and dat file in labelled format